Ice cream varieties by country: Turkey

 Dondurma (in Maraş dondurması, meaning "the ice cream of the city of Maraş", also called Dövme dondurma, meaning "battered ice cream") is a Turkish mastic ice cream.
 It is similar to the Syrian dessert booza.

 Dondurma typically includes the ingredients cream, whipped cream, salep, mastic, and sugar.
 It is believed to originate from the city and region of Maraş and hence also known as Maraş ice cream.

+Mastic ice cream frequently accompanies Lor Tatlısı, a low-fat curdle cheese based dessert.